Better upgrading for a CARP cluster

 While upgrading a 2 nodes CARP cluster, we usually upgrade the slave first, and then if all goes well after reboot and packages reinstallation we upgrade the master.
 The problem is that once the master reboots, all its network interfaces automatically go to CARP MASTER state even before packages begin to be reinstalled, causing some functionnalities which were handled by the slave during the master's reboot to not work anymore, possibly for a long time if there is a lot of packages to download and reinstall.

 Couldn't the master be artificially kept in CARP BACKUP mode until all packages have been reinstalled and started ?

-#3 Updated by Stéphane Lapie over 2 years ago
+Updated by Stéphane Lapie about 4 years ago

 I have seen this improvement, so first of all, thank you so much.However, the problem still remains that the CARP master claims back the IP address before all services are up again.